dcodeIO/MetaScript/README.md

 * `?=` writes the expression's raw result to the document
 * `?==` writes the expression's typed result to the document (runs it through `JSON.stringify`)

-MetaScript then turns the meta inside out, making them the actual program, that then outputs the contents in between.
+MetaScript then turns the meta inside out, making it the actual program, that outputs the contents in between.

 A simple example
 ----------------